isaacjensen/python-ast-visualizer/README.md

 ## Testing your code

 There are some simple Python programs you may use for testing your AST builder included in the `testing_code/` directory.
 Example outputs (both a `.png` visualization and a `.gv` GraphView specification) for these programs are included in the `example_output/` directory.
 Note that the ASTs your parser generates may be slightly different than the ones included here, depending on how you choose to represent nodes in the AST.
 This is OK, as long as your generated ASTs accurately capture the structure of each input program.

-## Submission

-We'll be using GitHub Classroom for this assignment, and you will submit your assignment via GitHub.
-Make sure your completed files are committed and pushed by the assignment's deadline to the master branch of the GitHub repo that was created for you by GitHub Classroom.
-A good way to check whether your files are safely submitted is to look at the master branch your assignment repo on the github.com website (i.e. https://github.com/osu-cs480-sp21/assignment-3-YourGitHubUsername/).
-If your changes show up there, you can consider your files submitted.

-## Grading criteria

-The TAs will grade your assignment by compiling and running it on one of the ENGR servers, e.g. `flip.engr.oregonstate.edu`, so you should make sure your code works as expected there.  `bison` and `flex` are installed on the ENGR servers (as is `dot`).
-If your code does not compile and run on the ENGR servers, the TAs will deduct at least 25 points from your score.

-This assignment is worth 100 points total, broken down as follows:
-  * 25 points: a set of classes/structures is defined for representing an AST of the relevant subset of Python
-  * 50 points: the parser/scanner are modified to build an AST from the source program using these classes/structures
-  * 25 points: your compiler outputs a GraphViz specification of the constructed AST